AdamBrodzinski/meteor-capybara-rspec/README.md

 # Capybara for Meteor

-I needed a robust framework to test my Meteor apps while the current Meteor specific frameworks are maturing.
+When building Blonk I needed a robust framework to test my Meteor apps while the current Meteor specific frameworks were maturing.
 Meteor-Rspec-Capybara allows you to run all of your acceptance tests using Ruby, RSpec, and Capybara.
 It also includes a few Meteor helpers to make life easy.

 You can execute JavaScript and return values as needed with the `runJS` command.
 This allows you to check the state of the app without completely relying on the UI selectors.